dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-onboard-get-involved.md

     label: Onboard 101
 ---

 New to Polkadot or looking to level up?
-This expert playbook walks you through five high-impact ways to participate—OpenGov, building with Substrate/Polkadot SDK, staking (including pools and liquid staking), community contribution, and responsible investing—complete with step-by-steps, pitfalls, and FAQs.
+This expert playbook walks you through five high-impact ways to participate—OpenGov, building with the Polkadot SDK (formerly Substrate), staking (including pools and liquid staking), community contribution, and responsible investing—complete with step-by-steps, pitfalls, and FAQs.

 ## Why Polkadot?
 (Quick primer)
 Polkadot is a **multi-chain network** where specialized blockchains (parachains/appchains) interoperate under the security of a shared relay chain.
 This design unlocks **modularity (build what you need), interoperability (talk to others natively),** and **scalability (parallel execution)**—so builders ship faster and users get better UX.